 With the help of many dedicated volunteers, we work to use the community’s donations as effectively as possible to meet the needs of our area.
 We encourage everyone to join us in our efforts to LIVE UNITED.

 The Community Impact Committee is comprised of about 25 volunteers representing a cross section of the community.
-The committee assesses how the agencies are meeting the community’s needs in the areas of education, financial stability, health and support services.
-The committee decides the most effective way to distribute United Way funds to the agencies who have applied.
+The committee assesses how local non-profit agencies are meeting the community’s needs in the areas of education, financial stability, health and support services.
+After carefully reviewing grant applications and conducting in-person interviews, the committee evaluates the most effective way to distribute United Way funds to the agencies that have applied.
 It is the committee’s responsibility to ensure that each donor’s campaign contributions are invested in closely-monitored local programs.

 The volunteers from the committee invest many hours in the funds distribution process.
 They visit with the partner agencies and evaluate each program’s effectiveness.
 During the visits, agencies give presentations explaining their programs, services and budgets.
 The committee also studies and analyzes the agencies’ investment of United Way funds and how they are used.

-To view details about how much funding is provided to the agencies, view our most recent annual report here.
+To view details about how much funding is provided to the agencies, view our most recent annual report.

 Donations designated to specific agencies are allocated by separate stream funding.
-This means that the designations, less applicable campaign expenses, are paid directly to qualified agencies first.
-The funds distribution committee reviews each agency’s programs and decides how much funding each will receive without knowledge of the specific amount of designations each will receive.
-Therefore, it does not affect the committee’s recommendation for funding.
+This means that the designations, less applicable campaign expenses, are paid directly to qualified agencies.